 A study of the accounting process and the use of accounting information in business decisions.
 Topics include the processing of accounting information, income measurement, accrual accounting and accounting for assets, liabilities and equity in the corporate environment.
 The complete accounting cycle for a service and merchandising business and software applications are included.
-Prerequisite: MA 043 or eligible for MA 113
+Prerequisite: MA 113